Adolescent sleep

 Adolescent sleep is typically poor in duration and quality.
 Sleep duration and quality reduce to suboptimal levels, and sleep duration variability and latency increases during adolescence.
-Sleep recommendations suggest that adolescents should obtain 8–10 hours of sleep per night.
+Sleep recommendations suggest that adolescents (12-19) should obtain 7–10 hours of sleep per night.
 Additionally, there is a shift in the body's circadian rhythm such that sleep and wake timings become later during adolescence.
 Technology, social factors, and physical development are thought to contribute to poor sleep during this time.
 Poor sleep duration and quality in adolescents has been linked with altered brain functioning and development, poor mental and physical health, as well as higher rates of disease and mortality.
 The concerns surrounding poor sleep during adolescence has garnered significant public attention, especially concerning policies related to school start times.
+Many evidences suggest that sleep contributes positively to attention, behavior, and academic achievement for adolescents.

 Developmental changes

 Adolescent sleep worsens with age.
 Specifically, longitudinal research demonstrates that sleep duration shortens during the transition from high school to college.
 Additionally, sleep efficiency (the amount of time spent asleep when in bed) decreased during this transition.
 Day-to-day variability in sleep duration increased during this transition, suggesting that adolescent sleep duration becomes less stable with time.
 A variety of social, physical, biological, and psychological factors change during adolescence which contributes to declines in sleep.
 In particular, puberty has been explored as a contributor to changes in adolescent sleep.
 Luteinizing hormone (LH) is secreted during sleep at the onset of pubertal maturation, pointing to an important relationship between sleep and pubertal development.